oelin/veil/README.md

 # Veil
-Tauveil steganographically embeds an esoteric message with in a given cover text.
+Veil steganographically embeds an esoteric message with in a given cover text.
 This is achived using non-printing characters.